The 20 Best Landau-Kleffner Syndrome Doctors Near Me in North Carolina, US

 Offers Telehealth

-Cormac O'donovan is a Neurologist in Winston Salem, North Carolina.
+Cormac O'donovan is a Neurologist practicing medicine in Winston Salem, North Carolina.
 Dr. O'donovan is rated as an Advanced provider by MediFind in the treatment of Landau-Kleffner Syndrome.
-His top areas of expertise are Seizures, Epilepsy, Memory Loss, and Generalized Tonic-Clonic Seizure.
+He is also highly rated in 15 other conditions, according to our data.
+His clinical expertise encompasses Seizures, Epilepsy, Memory Loss, and Generalized Tonic-Clonic Seizure.

 Experienced in Landau-Kleffner Syndrome